Quantum Modified Gravity at Low Energy in the Ricci Flow of Quantum Spacetime: Introduction

-As the quantum framework modifies the gravity at long distance scale in such a very tight and rigid way, the main goal of the paper is to investigate the weak and static gravity limit of the theory and see whether MOND can be naturally emerged from the first principle theory, if so, and whether something is beyond MOND in the framework.
+As the quantum framework modifies the gravity at long distance scale in such a very tight and rigid way, the primary objective of this paper is to explore the weak and static gravity limit of the theory, and to determine if MOND can be derived from the theory, and if so, whether there is anything different or beyond MOND in the framework.

-The paper is structured as follows.
-In the Section-II, we derived the low energy effective action of gravity.
-Phenomenological consequences, e.g. the baryonic Tully-Fisher Relation in section III, missing matter in section IV and the radial acceleration relation in section V are discussed.
+To avoid overlong pages, the general background of the quantum reference frame and the Ricci flow is given in the introduction section, in the next section, we skip the detail of the quantum reference frame and direct starting from the partition function derived from it, which can be found from the previous works \citep{Luo2014The,Luo2015Dark,Luo:2015pca,Luo:2019iby,Luo:2021wdh,Luo:2021zpi,Luo:2022goc,Luo:2022statistics}.
+In the section II, we derived the low energy effective action of gravity from the partition function.
+And in the subsequent sections, several phenomenological consequences, e.g. the baryonic Tully-Fisher Relation in section III, the radial acceleration relation in section IV and ``missing matter'' in section V are discussed.
 Finally we discuss the relation between the theory and MOND and conclude the paper.